Jetroid/jetroid.github.io/_posts/2016-07-16-blog-hacking.markdown

 but I'm a beginner!
 Cut me some slack!

-![Image of the hacking minigame](/assets/images/hacking-minigame-game.png)
+![Image of the hacking minigame](/assets/images/hacking-minigame-game.png) *Image of the hacking minigame*

 It was only when I had completed it that I realised I had no 'win condition'.
 Making a lose condition was trivial -
 I could simply implement the 'Lockout' screen that the series has.

-![Image of the hacking minigame's lockout screen](/assets/images/hacking-minigame-lockout.png)
+![Image of the hacking minigame's lockout screen](/assets/images/hacking-minigame-lockout.png) *Image of the hacking minigame's lockout screen*

 Winning was a little harder.
 Hacking terminals in Fallout typically grants you the ability to read the various musings,